matej-zajacik/witchslayer-novel/RawWitchslayerNovel.md

 To my relief, the kin didn't notice me.
 I noticed him first.
 So no rude surprises to endure.
 To my dis-relief, there was no other way around.
 I had to go right through his territory.
 But, there was no gear on me.
 No weapons, no essences, potions, no nothing.

-Father was really itchy about letting me go alone with all the fancy equipment.See?
+Father was really itchy about letting me go alone with all the fancy equipment.
+See?
 No problemo if I fight demons with bare hands, right?
 But damn, dare anything happen to that expensive stuff!

 He just didn't trust me enough.
 Don't know how it's any different from questing together, but he had this way of patronizing me when I was to make my own choice.
 Like I couldn't ever do well on my own.
 My choices were stupid, his were wise.
 That sort of thing.

 Well, that's how he played it out.
 But I knew he just followed the family tradition.
 Every Rike on his first solo contract was to go through a baptism of fire.
 Means you get nothing.
 Not even a shiv.
 Gotta scrabble up anything necessary to finish the job yourself.
 And mind you, it's not always even clear right away what exactly that job is!

 This is to put the years of training and upbringing to test.
-Physical fitness, combat skills, knowledge.
+Physical fitness, combat skills, knowledge of lore.
 All of what you've learned, what you are.
 Can you somehow get to weapons?
 Do you remember how to prepare all the blade-enhancing essences and life-saving potions?
 And most importantly, can you bang a coin out of it?
 Can you succeed against all odds?

 And what's on the line?
 Your neck and the prestige of the school or house you represent.
 Fathers know that as well.
 And yet they risk it all.
 Chaff must be severed from grain.
 Let me tell you, our profession is no picnic.
 It's killing business.
 Lives end.
 Limbs fall.
 That's how it is.
 And I'm sure I'll do the same to my son.